codership/documentation/galeracluster/source/nodeprovisioning.rst

 	00000000-0000-0000-0000-000000000000:-1

-.. note:: In normal transaction processing, only the :term:`seqno` part of the GTID remains undefined, (that is, with a value of ``-1``.
+.. note:: In normal transaction processing, only the seqno part of the GTID remains undefined, (that is, with a value of ``-1``.
 The UUID, (that is, the remainder of the node state), remains valid.
-In such cases, you can recover the node through an :term:`Incremental State Transfer`.
+In such cases, you can recover the node through an :term:`Incremental State Transfer (IST)`.

 ---------------------------
 How Nodes Join the Cluster